LightJason/lightjason.github.io/content/knowledgebase/index.md

 <br>

 ## Advanced Knowledge
+  1. [Multi-Assignments](multiassignments) explains how to assign the output of actions to a list containing multiple variables
-  1. [Plan Triggering Techniques](triggering) provides insights into different ways to trigger plans in AgentSpeak(L++)
+  2. [Plan Triggering Techniques](triggering) provides insights into different ways to trigger plans in AgentSpeak(L++)
-  2. [Plan Annotations](annotations) shows how to modify the execution behaviour of plans
+  3. [Plan Annotations](annotations) shows how to modify the execution behaviour of plans
+  4. [Lambda Expressions](lambdaexpressions) are useful to implement loops over iterable structures likes lists
+  5. [Explicit Repair Actions](repairactions) can be used to catch failing actions
-  3. [Failing is Intentional](failing) explains techniques to mitigate failing plans and actions, as failing is part of ~~humans~~ agents interacting with each other in a shared environment.
+  6. [Failing is Intentional](failing) explains techniques to mitigate failing plans and actions, as failing is part of ~~humans~~ agents interacting with each other in a shared environment.